Adefioye/DSA-PREP/DynamicProgramming/README.md

 - Seed the trivial answer into the table
 - Iterate through the table
 - Fill further positions based on the current position

+`__GENERAL ADVICE FOR DYNAMIC PROGRAMMING__`
+- Notice any overlapping subproblems
+- Decide what is the trivially smallest input
+- Think recursively to use memoization
+- Think iteratively to use tabulation
+- Draw a strategy first